freenas/freenas-docs/userguide/system.rst

 * **Virtual Host ID:** use a unique Virtual Host ID (VHID) on the broadcast segment of the network.
 Configuring multiple Virtual IP addresses requires a separate VHID for each address.
-It can be any unused number between *1* and *255*, but numbers greater than *20* are recommended.
+Numbers greater than *20* are recommended, but any unused number between *1* and *255* is allowed.

 * **Critical for Failover:** set this option if a failover should occur when this interface becomes unavailable.
 How many seconds